 Able Player was designed with accessibility in mind: it’s keyboard-accessible, it has good visual contrast for controls, and it accepts closed captions and audio descriptions tracks, as well as a sign-language sidecar video as needed.
 Able Player is open-source and available on GitHub.

-Learn About Other U.S. State Accessibility Laws
+Other U.S. State Accessibility Laws

 Click on the map below to learn more about captioning and web accessibility laws in other states.